1992 Indian stock market scam: Exposure, trial and conviction

 Exploiting several loopholes in the banking system, Mehta and his associates siphoned off funds from inter-bank transactions and bought shares at a premium across many segments, triggering a rise in the BSE SENSEX.
 When the scheme was exposed, banks started demanding their money back, causing the collapse.
 He was later charged with 72 criminal offences, and more than 600 civil action suits were filed against him.

 He was arrested and banished from the stock market with investors holding him responsible for causing losses to various entities.
 Mehta and his brothers were arrested by the CBI on 9 November 1992 for allegedly misappropriating more than 2.8 million shares of about 90 companies through forged share transfer forms.
 The total value of the shares misappropriation was placed at ₹250 crore.
 He was found not guilty for any of the cases.

 Mehta made a brief comeback as a stock market guru, giving tips on his own website as well as a weekly newspaper column.
 However, in September 1999, Bombay High Court convicted and sentenced him to five years rigorous imprisonment and a fine of ₹25000.
 On 14 January 2003, The Supreme Court of India confirmed High Court's judgement in a 2–1 decision.
 While Justice B.N.
 Agrawal and Justice Arijit Pasayat upheld his conviction, Justice M.B.
 Shah voted to acquit him.

+While serving his prison sentence in a Thane prison in December 2001, Mehta complained of chest pain late at night and was admitted to the Thane Civil Hospital.
+He died following a brief heart ailment, at the age of 47, on 31 December 2001, with several litigations pending against him.